manthrishivaji/RAGs/README.md

-A simple Rag Application with Gradio
+--A simple Rag Application with Gradio
+--rag2 folder is more accurate rag application